UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

 ## **Stripboard Objects**

-A stripboard, sometimes referred to as a [production board](https://en.wikipedia.org/wiki/Production_board), represents a particular scenario for the show - an order of shooting and potentially a separate set of shooting dates.
+A stripboard, sometimes referred to as a [production board](https://en.wikipedia.org/wiki/Production_board), represents a particular scenario for the show - the order in which the breakdown information will be shot.
 There can many stripboards in a schedule.

 The stripboard objects are constructed like this: